mrchrmn/conslog/README.md

 # Conslog - for a better console.log() experience.

-_Conslog_ is a collection of VSCode snippets that either add or remove `console.logs()` to selected code.
+_Conslog_ is a collection of VSCode snippets that add or remove `console.logs()` to and from selected code.

 ## Features